-All lesson material is drawn from the two resource books.
-The teacher guide tells which pages to read when in both books.
+All lesson material is drawn from the two information books.
+The teacher guide tells which pages to read, and when, in both books.
 The lessons, designed for students in grades four through six, should take about 30 to 45 minutes per day, four days per week for one school year.

 Passport to the World

-The first semester of the course is arranged to follow the sequence of lessons as presented in Passport to the World—languages of the selected countries are arranged in alphabetical order from A to Z. Thus, lessons begin with the study of Armenia because of its Armenian language and end with a study of Swaziland because of its Zulu language.
+The first semester of the course is arranged to follow the unusual sequence as presented in Passport to the World.
+Languages of the selected countries are arranged in alphabetical order from A to Z. Thus, lessons begin with the study of Armenia because of its Armenian language and end with a study of Swaziland because of its Zulu language.

 Children will also learn the name of one of the languages spoken there and some useful phrases in that language such as how to say “hello” and “thank you.”
 The selected language is not necessarily the primary language spoken in the country.
 For instance, while the Turkish language is introduced in conjunction with Turkey, the Cherokee language is introduced in relation to the United States.

 A number of images show such things as how people dress now, their historic cultural dress, what their money looks like, cultural foods, and historical buildings or sites.